New analysis shows suicide rates at 40-year-high for girls

-The suicide rate among teenaged girls continues to rise and hit a 40-year high in 2015, according to a new analysis released Thursday.
+The suicide rate among teenage girls continues to rise and hit a 40-year high in 2015, according to a new analysis released Thursday.

 Suicide rates doubled among girls and rose by more than 30 percent among teen boys and young men between 2007 and 2015, the updated breakdown from Centers for Disease Control and Prevention finds.